tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 * Use the `most_freq_adj` to create a Python list containing the most common adjective from each inaugural address.
 Remember that you store all the inaugural addresses in the `texts` Python list.

 * Create a DataFrame `df_adjs` with the most common adjective for each inaugural address.
-Define two columns, `doc_id` with all the document IDs you store in the `ids` Python list, and `adjective` containing the most common adjective from each inaugural address.
+Define two columns: `doc_id`, with all the document IDs you store in the `ids` Python list, and `adjective`, containing the most common adjective from each inaugural address.

 ### 3. Analyze adjectives over time